mghrear/3D_Heteroscedastic_Convnet/README.md

 3. Mean-ceneters each simulation

 ## make_sparse_tensors.py
-This script reads the pickle files from process_data.py data and outputs sparse tensors in the COO format.
+This script reads the pickle files from process_data.py data and outputs PyTorch sparse tensors in the COO format.
 It also outputs pickle files that store the coresponding labels (true directions), and other information (offset, energy, applied diffusion).

 ## 3D_CNN_spconv.ipynb
 Notebook where I train the homoscedastic convnet.